-Your baby is able to get back to being a decent sleeper and all is good in the world.
+Your baby can get back to being a decent sleeper and all is good in the world.
 But, what if you aren’t the lucky one?

 What if the regression is longer?

-After 2 weeks if you are still battling on getting your baby to sleep and short naps and multiple night wakings are not your friend.
+After 2 weeks if you are still battling on getting your baby to sleep and short naps and multiple night wakings are not your friends.

 - Focus on an environment conducive to sleep: Now is a great time to get your baby sleeping in his crib.
 If for the last 4 months the crib has been nothing more than an oh-so-beautiful, expensive decoration now is the time to start using it.
-I know you’ll miss the car naps but, sleeping on the go is not working for you anymore.
+I know you’ll miss the car naps, but sleeping on the go is not working anymore.
 Hunker down and get your baby sleeping in the crib.
 The crib will provide the safest sleep environment and provide your baby a cozy place to call home.

 - For a slow and steady approach to get your baby sleeping in the crib, work on one quality nap a day in their crib (typically the first nap of the day is easiest) and bring the remaining naps to the crib over time.

 - Make your baby’s room super dark – I’m talking cave dark.
 The darker the better, especially if your baby is taking short naps.
 I am in love with this blackout shade covering to keep the dark away (while offering some nice heating and cooling qualities – win, win)!
 DIY remedies such as taping poster board or tin foil to the windows will work as well, albeit not as pretty.
 If you would like to shell out the

 - cash, a combination of blackout shades and drapes help the light stay out (Click the link below to learn more about Blackout EZ shades)

 - Don’t forget to plug in your white noise machine to offer a comforting “womb-like” background noise.